johnsold/Thermal-Simulation/README.md

 LV program to simulate behavior of oven for Professor Kerr.

-Repository started MArch 31, 2013.
+Repository started March 31, 2013.